ducquando/learn-swift/README.md

 #### 2. For-in loop

-As said above, `for-in` is used to iterate over a sequence, such as items in an array, ranges of numbers, or characters in a string.
+As said before, `for-in` is used to iterate over a sequence: an array's items, ranges of numbers, or characters in a string.
 The skeleton of `for-in` is:

 ```swift
 for iterator in sequence {
     statements
 }
 ```
-where `iterator` is a locally temporary variable that holds the value of the item inside the sequence on each iteration.
-It means that `iterator` cannot be used outside of the loop.
-Moreover, this protocol's applied to every variables declared inside the loop.
+where `iterator` is a local temporary variable that holds the item's value inside the sequence on each iteration.
+It means that `iterator` cannot be used outside the loop.
+Moreover, this protocol's applied to every variable declared inside the loop.

 ```swift
 // You cannot do this: